martinebl/antler/README.md

 The gif above shows a sample run at 2x speed.
 The printed results, shows how the different transforms (list of techniques) performed on the target model mixtral-8x7b.
 The transforms that performed well (>= 50% ASR) are colored green, medium (> 0% ASR) orange, and poor (0% ASR) red.
+The average ASR's of each technique and probe is also displayed.

 When running the program two folders will be created in the current directory: reports and logs.
 In the logs file, will be a json file containing all prompts sent to the model paired with all the different answers recieved to said prompts.